paulondc/prefs/README.md

 # install rust autocomplete support by running the command in nvim:
 CocInstall coc-rust-analyzer

-# install python autocomplete support by running the command in nvim:
+# install python autocomplete support by running the command in nvim (require nodejs 12+):
 CocInstall coc-pyright
 ```